epam/fix-antenna-net-core/Docs/Backgrounder.md

 > require recasting.<sup>[[3]](#source3)</sup>

 ### Data Integrity
-> The integrity of message data content can be verified in two ways:
-> verification of message length and a simple checksum of characters.
+> The integrity of message data content shall be verified for message length and the tagvalue encoding checksum according to the FIX tagvalue encoding specification.
 >
-> The message length is indicated in the BodyLength field and is verified by
-> counting the number of characters in the message following the BodyLength
-> field up to, and including, the delimiter immediately preceding the
+> The message length must be specified in the BodyLength(9) field.
+The length must be calculated by counting the number of octets in the message following the end of field delimiter (<SOH>) of BodyLength(9), up to and including the end of field delimiter (<SOH>) of the field immediately preceding the CheckSum(10) field.
-> CheckSum tag ("10=").
 >
-> The CheckSum integrity check is calculated by summing the binary value of
-> each character from the "8" of "8=" up to and including the &lt;SOH&gt; character
+> The checksum must be calculated by summing the binary value of each octet from the start of the BeginString(8) field up to and including the end of field delimiter (<SOH>) of the field immediately preceding the CheckSum(10) field, then transforming this value using a modulo 256.
-> immediately preceding the CheckSum tag field and comparing the least
-> significant eight bits of the calculated value to the CheckSum value (see
-> "CheckSum Calculation" for a complete description).<sup>[[4]](#source4)</sup>
+> The calculated modulo 256 checksum must then be encoded as an ISO 8859-1 three-octet representation of the decimal value.
+For example, if the result of the modulo 256 of the sum of the value of the fields is 23, the CheckSum(10) field will be encoded as the ISO 8859-1 string “10=023”<sup>[[4]](#source4)</sup>

 ### Message Acknowledgment
 > The FIX session protocol is based on an optimistic model; normal delivery